Skip to main content

 How to Serve Someone Out of State?

 To serve someone out of state, you must follow the legal requirements of both the state where the case is filed and the state where the recipient is located.
 The most common method is hiring a professional process server who is authorized to operate in the recipient’s state.
-In some cases, alternative methods like certified mail or publication in a local newspaper may be allowed if personal service is not possible.
-To stay compliant and avoid delays, always check state-specific rules or consult a legal professional, especially if a court order is involved.

 Experienced process servers at On-Call Legal Process Servers efficiently handle out-of-state service, ensuring your documents are delivered according to the law.
 Trust us to manage the paperwork and logistics so you can focus on your case.
 Contact us today and let us take the stress out of serving someone out of state!